 - Shigella – symptoms include fever, nausea, vomiting, abdominal cramping, diarrhea containing blood and/or mucus, and a persistent urge to have a bowel movement.

-- Campylobacter – symptoms include fever, malaise, headache, muscle aches, and watery diarrhea.
+- Campylobacter – symptoms include fever, malaise, headache, muscle aches, stomach aches, and diarrhea (often bloody).

 - Cholera – symptoms may include headache, fever with chills, nausea, leg cramps, watery diarrhea, and abdominal cramps.

-- Botulism – symptoms start with blurred or double vision, then progresses to speech problems, general weakness, difficulty swallowing, breathing difficulty, and partial paralysis.
+- Botulism – symptoms start with blurred or double vision, then progress to speech problems, general weakness, difficulty swallowing, breathing difficulty, and partial paralysis.

 - Mushroom Poisoning – generally, symptoms include nausea, vomiting, and diarrhea.
 Depending on the type of mushroom ingested, individuals may experience shaking, sweating, and hallucinations.

-- Bacillus Cereus – symptoms include a rapid onset of nausea and vomiting and may or may not include diarrhea and abdominal cramping.
+- Bacillus Cereus (B. cereus) – symptoms include a rapid onset of nausea and vomiting and may or may not include diarrhea and abdominal cramping.